sendgrid/docs/content/docs/ui/managing-contacts/add-a-signup-form-to-website.md

 ## Generate signup form code

-Signup forms are hosted by SendGrid, so the code that’s being shared is just a link to the form itself, or an iframe displaying the form on your website.
+Signup forms are hosted by SendGrid, so the code that’s being shared is just a link to the hosted form itself, or an iframe displaying the form on your website.

 *To find the code for your signup form:*